-Each Principal Investigator (or PI) will receive the data relevant to his/her observation from all instruments.
-He/she will retain exclusive data rights (or science rights) to the source(s) (or science) proposed in response to the current AO of observing time proposals.
+Each PI will receive the data relevant to their observation from all instruments, and will retain exclusive data rights (or science rights) to the source(s) (or science) proposed in response to the current AO of observing time proposals.
 The granted data rights are based on the scientific justification and as accepted (in some cases also modified) by the INTEGRAL Time Allocation Committee (TAC), for 1 year from the time the consolidated data have been dispatched by the ISDC.
 For a specific source, this includes the source and the surrounding background field.